ekremyalcin89/WeatherForecastApp/README.md

 # WeatherForecastApp
 hello!
-With this app   you can get the current weather forecast temperature, temperature feels like, humidity and wind speed of over 2000 cities.    worked with  weather API  and UIKit .
+With this app   you can get the current weather forecast  temperature degree, temperature feels like, humidity and wind speed of over 2000 cities.

+Made with ,

+* UIKit
+* Open Weather Map API
+* UITable Views

 You can check the video down below